-The original project design was completed in summer 2019; however, with the design changes prompted by additional community input and engineer analysis, it will need to be updated.
-Construction is expected to begin later this summer with an anticipated completion date of mid-to-late 2021.
+The original project design was completed in summer 2019; however, with the design changes prompted by additional community input and engineer analysis, the design was revised and finalized in fall 2020.
+Construction is expected to begin early 2021 with an anticipated completion date of late 2021.